 This product can be downloaded here.

 Now the default anti-virus and anti-malware product for all box-fresh Windows machines, Microsoft Defender has come on leaps and bounds since the Windows Defender and Microsoft Security Essentials (MSE) days of Windows 7.
 Microsoft’s built-in anti-virus product has previously been seen as a decently serviceable default option, but middling performance has always given third-party manufacturers opportunities on which to capitalise in the anti-virus market.
-It has always been the protection you use until you can get something more powerful - the Internet Explorer of anti-malware, if you will.
+It has always been the protection you use until you can get something more powerful - the Microsoft Edge of anti-malware, if you will.

 It’s only in the past few years that Microsoft Defender - its current name - has been viewed as a serious protector in the cyber security space.
 Perhaps only let down by an unwelcoming user interface (UI), Microsoft Defender offers highly accurate, comprehensive protection from cyber security threats from the moment you first power-on your device.